wanyuac/NITREc/Seq/README.md

 Reference nucleotide and their translated protein sequences are offered here.
+Specifically, reference sequences are organised in two subdirectories as follows:

+- `nucl`: nucleotide sequences
+- `prot`: protein sequences